Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Tools you’ll need to Install a Reverse Osmosis Unit

-To do this job you’ll need (amazon affiliate links):
+To do this job you’ll need (paid links):

 - Sharp Scissors (the ones I used in the video)